phoenixfan86/fsbox/src/mods/minecraft/the-lost-cities.md

 ---
+title: "The Lost Cities - download mod (map) for"
-title: "The Lost Cities - скачати мод"
+title_ua: "The Lost Cities - скачати мод"
+description: "The Lost Cities is a mod that allows the player to play in an old abandoned city instead of the usual overworld.
+When creating a world, you can select “Lost Cities” as the world type.
+You spawn in an old and partially destroyed city that occupies the entire overworld."
 mod_name: "The Lost Cities"
 game: "Minecraft"
 game_collection: "/mods/minecraft"